danielrriggs/danielrriggs.github.io/content/Nature of Mind.md

 ###### [[Sakshi Bhava]]
 The yogis noticed that we have a capacity to observe our own mind.
 There's a part of self (the truest self) that's outside of the mind.
 There are mental functions like thoughts & emotions; then there's an observer outside of that.
 In [[mindfulness]], we call this consciousness [[Sakshi Bhava]].
-It is not a part of the [[Mind]] because it is able to look at the other [[Parts of the mind]].
+It is not a part of the [[Mind]] because it is able to look at the other [[Mind#The 5 parts of the mind]].

 The observer & the observed are two fundamentally different things.
 When you look in the mirror, you see a [[Representation|reflection]] of yourself, not yourself.
 A photo of you is an [[image]] of you.